 Eyebrow threading is one of the more elegant beauty treatments to watch, especially when compared to the messiness of wax or awkwardness of plucking, but it does have cons.

 I’d first heard about eyebrow threading through a co-worker a few years ago.
 The whole idea of “threading” really intrigued me, but none of the beauty salons around me seemed to offer it at the time.
 I’d always had my eyebrows either waxed or plucked depending on who was doing it.

 Just recently, I have noticed more beauty salons are now offering eyebrow threading, and there are now pop-up salons in the middle of shopping centres that specialise in threading.

 I also noticed the women who do the eyebrow threading have perfectly shaped eyebrows.
-Those lovely smooth lines of threaded brows is really what urged me to just give it a go!
+Those lovely smooth lines of threaded brows are really what urged me to just give it a go!

 So, for your benefit, I shall describe how the technique works: The person performing the threading takes a piece of thin cotton, which is then doubled and twisted, with their hands constantly moving to and fro – almost like a scissor action.